seancfoley/IPAddress/README.md

 ### Kotlin

-starting with address or subnet strings
+starting with address or subnet strings, using exceptions for invalid formats

     val ipv6Str = "a:b:c:d::a:b/64";
     try {